-As of February 16, 2024, the vessels in our current fleet had an average age of 9.9 years.
+As of February 28, 2025, we had 46 vessels in our fleet with an average age of 10.1 years, with 12 vessels above 15 years and three vessels reaching an age of 19 years.
 Unless we maintain cash reserves for vessel replacement, we may be unable to replace the vessels in our fleet upon the expiration of their useful lives.
-We estimate the useful life of our vessels to be 25 years from the date of initial delivery from the shipyard.
-We estimate the useful life of our second-hand vessels to be 25 years from the date of built.
+We estimate the useful life of our vessels to be 25 years from the date of built.
+Changes in environmental and other regulations and technological advances may limit the useful lives of vessels, decrease their resale or residual value or their utilization and profitability during the remainder of their useful lives.
 Our cash flows and income are dependent on the revenues we earn by chartering our vessels to customers.
 If we are unable to replace the vessels in our fleet upon the expiration of their useful lives, our business, financial condition and results of operations will be materially adversely affected.
 Any reserves set aside for vessel replacement would not be available for other cash needs or dividends.